davidsntg/azure-dns-private-resolver-microhack/README.md

 `az account show`

-- Clone the following GitHub repository
+- Clone the current GitHub repository

 `git clone https://github.com/dawlysd/azure-dns-private-resolver-microhack`

-- Go to the new folder "azure-dns-private-resolver-microhack/templates" and initialize the terraform modules and download the azurerm resource provider
+- Go to the new folder "azure-dns-private-resolver-microhack/templates" and initialize the terraform modules

 `cd azure-dns-private-resolver-microhack/templates`